Durango–La Plata County Airport: Passenger

+Cargo

 Historical airline service

-The first scheduled airline service to the La Plata County Airport began on November 27, 1946, when Monarch Air Lines initiated flights to Denver with stops at Monte Vista, Canon City, Pueblo, and Colorado Springs, Colorado.
-Douglas DC-3 aircraft were used.
-By April 1, 1947, new routes were added to Albuquerque and Salt Lake City, each making several stops en route.
+The La Plata County Airport's first commercial flight commenced on November 27, 1946, when Monarch Air Lines began flights using Douglas DC-3 aircraft.
+New routes were added to Albuquerque and Salt Lake City the following year, each making several stops en route.
 Durango would be the connecting hub for the three routes.

 On June 1, 1950, Monarch was merged into Frontier Airlines (1950-1986) and a new route to Phoenix was added making five stops.
 The flights to Albuquerque and Salt Lake City had ended in the early 1950s as they were redirected through Farmington, New Mexico which then became Frontier's connecting hub for the four corners states.
 In 1959 Frontier acquired 44-passenger Convair 340 aircraft and new nonstop flights were added from Durango to Denver as well as new flights to Phoenix and Tucson that only stopped in Farmington.
 By 1966 the Convair 340s had been upgraded to Convair 580 turboprop aircraft and all of the original Douglas DC-3 aircraft had been retired.
 Direct flights to Albuquerque were reinstated in 1969.
 During the summer of 1977, the La Plata County Airport was closed so that the main runway could be extended to handle jet traffic.
 Frontier Airlines then initiated the first jets to the airport in November 1977 with Boeing 737 flights to Denver making one stop in Pueblo, Colorado.
 Weekend flights were also added to Dallas/Fort Worth for the 1977–78 ski season.
 The flights to Phoenix, still operating with Convair 580s, were discontinued in 1979 and flights to Albuquerque ended in 1981.
 On June 1, 1982, Frontier had retired its Convair 580 aircraft fleet and was operating all 737 jets at Durango, now with nonstop flights to Denver and return flights stopping in Farmington.
 More weekend ski season jet flights were added to Dallas/Fort Worth, Houston, Atlanta, and Los Angeles for the 1982–83, 1983–84, and 1984–85 winter ski seasons.
 The 737 jets to Denver ended on October 1, 1984, and were replaced with Convair 580s operated by Frontier Commuter.
 Frontier Commuter ended all service in January 1985 and after Frontier's ski season flights ended by April 1, 1985, all Frontier representation at Durango was discontinued.

 Since the beginning of airline deregulation in 1978, many carriers, small and large, have served Durango:

 Aspen Airways flew to Denver from late 1978 through 1990 using Convair 580s and in 1985 introduced British Aerospace BAe 146-100 jets.
 In 1986 Aspen became a United Express feeder carrier for United Airlines at the carriers' Denver hub.
 Aspen also flew to Albuquerque briefly in 1979 and again for the winter 1989–90 ski season.